 For those that are considering buying a cheaper helmet, I'd

-they're still available, as this is an impressively good lid that
+while they're still available, as this is an impressively good

+is incredible.
 The only qualm I have is that the padding has

 when I cracked my visor open it would immediately slam shut.

 Repeatedly flipping the lever open when my hand should be on

 a tiny groove worn in the lever right where it pushes up against

 the visor.
 This small amount of worn material was enough to